-CASH FLOW FORECAST
+CASH FLOW FORECAST AND STAY EXTENSION

-- 33. Attached as Confidential Appendix "1" is NAFA's Cash Flow Forecast including notes.
+- 48. Attached as Confidential Appendix "3" is NAFA's cash flow forecast for the period April 16, 2022 to July 29, 2022 (the "Cash Flow Forecast") including notes thereto.
 The notes to the Cash Flow Forecast are an integral part thereof and the two documents should be read together.
-The Cash Flow Forecast was prepared by the Applicants, with the assistance of the Monitor, to forecast receipts and disbursements through November 5, 2021, being the extension of the Stay Period sought by the Applicants. - 34.
-The Applicants are seeking an Order to seal the Cash Flow Forecast as it contains certain commercially sensitive information that could negatively impact NAFA's asset realization and restructuring efforts if made available publicly.
-The Monitor is of the view that the Cash Flow Forecast should be sealed for these reasons and recommends that the Court approve this request should it see fit to do so. - 35.
-Since the end of 2020, NAFA has advanced efforts to monetize non-auction proceed assets.
+The Cash Flow Forecast was prepared by the Applicants, with the assistance of the Monitor, to forecast receipts and disbursements through July 29, 2022. - 49.
+The Cash Flow Forecast is being filed to provide the Applicants' current financial picture to the Court and to demonstrate the importance of the conclusion of the Transactions to NAFA and its ability to continue operations over the period to enable it continue to seek to recover on its remaining assets for the benefit of its stakeholders. - 50.
+The Applicants are seeking an Order sealing the Cash Flow Forecast as it contains certain commercially sensitive information that could negatively impact NAFA's asset realization and restructuring efforts if made available publicly.
+The Monitor is of the view that the Cash Flow Forecast should be sealed for these reasons and recommends that the Court approve this request should it see fit to do so. - As set out above, the Stay Extension Order extended the Stay Period to April 29, 2022.
+In addition to this, the Stay Extension Order contains a provision that allowed the Stay Period to be further extended to July 29, 2022 upon the filing of the Monitor's Stay Certificate provided that certain conditions were met.
+These included the following: